Use it (tech) or lose it (ROI)

 Nearly a quarter of corporate technology projects fail to deliver their promised return on investment.
 Not because the software consultants oversold the tech’s awesomeness or because it’s glitchy, but because people just don’t use it enough.
 Sure, traditional change management processes are still necessary, but they’re far from sufficient to inspire people to change their ways.
 So how do you keep your new tech from being a non-starter?
 Read on.

-It’s a rare enterprise tech rollout that reaches the magnitude of excitement generated by a new iPhone.
+We admit it’s a rare enterprise tech rollout that reaches the magnitude of excitement generated by a new iPhone.
 But if you at least want to hit Google Pixel levels of anticipation, you need to adjust from product-focused to people-first.
 Just imagine:

 - Increasing the rate and ratio of user adoption to reap righteous ROI (sorry, we dig alliteration)